adetyay/chat-app/README.md

-# ChatBreeze - A Real Time Chat Application
+# ChatBreeze - A Real-Time Chat Application